aimeos/aimeos-docs/src/admin/jqadm/panel-templates.md

 : The first column is for performing mass actions like deleting several items at once.
 If you don't want or support that, you can leave that column out.

 data columns
 : All columns related to item properties are rendered by the *listhead* partial.
 For that, it uses the columns in `$fields` that are read from the session if the editor changed the columns (from configuration otherwise).
-The column for sorting by default must be passed and for all all columns sorting is enabled.
+The column for the default sorting must be passed and sorting is activated for all columns.
 If you don't want that, you have to pass *NULL* as value in `$columnList` for that column.

 action drop-down
 : You can add several actions to `<th class="actions">` and should provide at least a "create" action if applicable.